OpenTermsArchive/contrib-versions/Github/Privacy Policy.md

 How you can access and control the information we collect

-If you're already a GitHub user, you may access, update, alter, or delete your basic user profile information by editing your user profile or contacting GitHub Support.
-You can control the information we collect about you by limiting what information is in your profile, by updating out of date information, or by contacting GitHub Support.
+If you're already a GitHub user, you may access, update, alter, or delete your basic user profile information by editing your user profile or contacting GitHub Support or GitHub Premium Support.
+You can control the information we collect about you by limiting what information is in your profile, by updating out of date information, or by contacting GitHub Support or GitHub Premium Support.

 Data portability